aurule/npc/docs/cli/commands/list.rst

 .. note::

     Almost all of the options for ``npc list`` get default values from your settings.
-See :ref:`conf_home` for how to configure NPC. :bdg-danger:`GUIDE TODO`
+See :ref:`conf_home` for how to configure NPC and :ref:`conf_listings` for how to customize the way characters are presented.

 -f, --format
     The format to use.
 One of ``md`` or ``html``.